kstenerud/concise-encoding/cte-specification.md

 Humans will inevitably get letter case wrong when writing into a CTE document (because they copy-pasted it from somewhere, because they have caps-lock on, because it's just muscle memory to do it that way, etc).
 Rejecting a document on letter case grounds would be poor U/X, so some decoder lenience is necessary:

-A CTE decoder **MUST** accept data that breaks letter case restrictions (including hexadecimal digits, exponents, and escape sequences, etc).
+A CTE decoder **MUST** accept data that breaks letter case restrictions (including hexadecimal digits, exponents, escape sequences, etc).